A universal bound on the duration of a kination era: CONCLUSION

-In this study, we considered for simplicity scenarios where kination is preceded by either a radiation era or inflation \cite{Peebles:1998qn}.
+We considered for simplicity scenarios where kination is preceded by either a radiation era or inflation \cite{Peebles:1998qn}.
 Scalar field theories leading to a radiation EoS preceding kination are discussed in \cite{SanchezLopez:2023ixx}.
 On the other hand, kination in rotating axion models~\cite{Co:2021lkc,Gouttenoire:2021wzu,Gouttenoire:2021jhk,Simakachorn:2022yjy,Harigaya:2023mhl,Harigaya:2023mhl,Harigaya:2023pmw,Chung:2024ctx,Duval:2024jsg}, which is disconnected from inflation and preceded by a matter era, would amplify scalar perturbations more strongly, leading to a more stringent $\Delta N_{\rm eff}$ bound.
 Our bound should therefore be seen as conservative.
-Moreover, if fluctuations become massive due to the scalar field condensate acquiring a mass, the constraints derived in this work would be further tightened, or the scalar fluctuations could account for dark matter.
-We leave the exploration of such scenarios to future work.
-We also leave for future works the study of kination fluctuations starting from the stress-energy tensor of a perfect fluid instead of the Lagrangian of a scalar field.
+Moreover, if fluctuations become massive due to the scalar field condensate acquiring a mass, the constraints derived in this work would be further tightened, or the scalar fluctuations could account for dark matter~\cite{Eroncel:2025qlk,Bodas:2025eca}.
+We leave for future works the study of kination fluctuations starting from the stress-energy tensor of a perfect fluid instead of the Lagrangian of a scalar field.
 This would, allow to possibly extrapolate our results to any eras with stiff EoS $\omega>1/3$.

 {\bf Acknowledgements.}--- We are grateful to Konstantinos Dimopoulos and Pedro Schwaller for stimulating discussions.
-YG is grateful to the Azrieli Foundation for the award of an Azrieli Fellowship.
+YG acknowledges support by the Cluster of Excellence ``PRISMA+'' funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project No. 390831469), and by a fellowship awarded by the Azrieli Foundation.
 PS is supported by Generalitat Valenciana Grants: PROMETEO/2021/083 and CIPROM/2022/69.
 This work is also supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy---EXC 2121 ``Quantum Universe"---390833306.
 The work of RS is supported in part by JSPS KAKENHI Grant Numbers~23K03415, 24H02236, and 24H02244.

 \onecolumngrid

 \fontsize{11}{13}\selectfont

 { Contents }